maliMirkec/personal-website/site/uses/index.md

   - type: hero-alpha
     elementClass: bg-alpha2
     title: Tools, apps and devices I use
-    desc: I use a lot of tools and applications on my MacBook Pro for my every day job.
+    desc: These are devices, applications and tools, which I use daily, that make my job easier.
 ---

 Most developers often spend time on their setup, and I am no exception, by no means.
 I like to organize my computer and my tools to make the most of my everyday tasks.
 These devices, tools, and software help me achieve that.